List of active South African Navy ships: Namacurra class

-The Namacurra-class patrol boats are a class of harbour patrol vessels built in South Africa for the South African Navy.
+The Namacurra-class patrol boats are a class of harbour patrol vessels built in South Africa for the SA Navy.
 A total of 33 boats were constructed between 1980 and 1981 by Tornado Products in South Africa.
 The class was designed primarily for harbour protection, base security, and inshore patrols, playing a key role in safeguarding naval facilities during the apartheid era.

 The class was introduced to replace the ageing harbour protection craft then in service, providing a modern and more agile alternative.
 Their main role has been harbour patrol, anti-smuggling operations, base security, and close inshore defence.
 The Namacurra boats saw extensive use throughout the 1980s and 1990s in both naval bases and forward-deployed locations.
 Their small size limited their endurance at sea, but they proved well-suited for short-range constabulary and security missions.

 Today, 26 of these vessels remain in service, continuing to serve as the South African Navy's principal harbour patrol craft, complementing larger classes such as the T Craft-class inshore patrol boats and the modern Warrior-class MMIPVs.